GoogleChrome/web.dev/src/site/content/en/blog/aspect-ratio/index.md

 Using `aspect-ratio` instead of `padding-top` is much more clear, and does not overhaul the padding property to do something outside of its usual scope.

-Now, not only is the aspect ratio much more clear, but this new property also adds the ability to set aspect ratio to `auto`, where "replaced elements with an intrinsic aspect ratio use that aspect ratio; otherwise the box has no preferred aspect ratio."
+This new property also adds the ability to set aspect ratio to `auto`, where "replaced elements with an intrinsic aspect ratio use that aspect ratio; otherwise the box has no preferred aspect ratio."
 If both `auto` and a `<ratio>` are specified together, the preferred aspect ratio is the specified ratio of `width` / `height` unless